esa/pagmo/doc/sphinx/examples/local_optimization.rst

 Third-party Non-linear optimizers in PyGMO
 ==========================================

-Besides a variety of available metaheuristics and global optimization algorithms, PaGMO interfaces several popular local optimizers (full list available on page :ref:`algorithms`).
+Besides a variety of available metaheuristics and global optimization algorithms, PaGMO interfaces to several popular local optimizers (full list available on page :ref:`algorithms`).
-Local optimization algorithms are interfaced such that they are compatible with all of other PyGMO features, such as Python interface, island model or algorithm evaluation metrics.
+Local optimization algorithms are interfaced such that they are compatible with all of other PyGMO features, such as island model.
-In this example we will present several features and usecases of nonlinear local optimizers available in PyGMO.
+In this example we will present several features and use cases of nonlinear local optimizers available in PyGMO.

 .. note::
  Almost all of the local optimizers (with an exception of :class:`PyGMO.algorithm.cs` available in PaGMO are interfaces to third-party dependencies.